|American Public University||Charles Town||West Virginia|

-The U.S. federal workforce has grown significantly during the last two administrations, from 1.8 million federal civilian employees during the Clinton administration to 2.1 million as of 2016.
-This is an increase of nearly 17 percent.
+The U.S. federal workforce grew from 1.8 million federal civilian employees during the Clinton administration to 2.1 million in 2016.
+This is an increase of nearly 17%.
 One of the largest departments of the federal government is the Department of Homeland Security (DHS).
-The Department employs more than 240,000 employees working in jobs that range from aviation border security and emergency response to cybersecurity and chemical inspections.
+The Department employs more than 240,000 employees working in jobs from aviation border security and emergency response to cybersecurity and chemical inspections.

-Though DHS is already one of the largest departments of the federal government, the Department’s workforce is expected to increase even more in the coming years.
-Between 2013 and 2017 alone, the Department hired more than 71,650 new employees.
-This is a near 10 percent increase in employment in just four years.
-Salaries seem to be surging as well.
-In 2013, according to the Office of Personnel Management (OPM), the average annual federal salary was just over $79,000.
-In 2014, it was $84,153 (approximately 50 percent more than the average private sector employee), and in 2015 the average salary was $86,365.
+Though the DHS is already one of the largest departments of the federal government, the Department has hired more than 71,650 new employees between 2013 and 2017 alone—a near 10% increase in employment in just four years.
+Salaries have surged as well.
+According to the Office of Personnel Management (OPM), in 2013 the average annual federal salary was just over $79,000.
+In 2014, it was $84,153—approximately 50% more than the average private sector employee).
+In 2015, the average federal salary was $86,365.